 I’ll probably do a bit more reporting on Pi-hole: get some load times for websites with and without Pi-hole running.
 But I’ve done a bit of this already…

-Page load time of Bulbapedia with Pi-hole enabled: 1second. page load time of Bulbapedia when Pi-hole is disabled: 1 minute and counting...— Richie Lee (@richiebzzzt) July 13, 2017
+Page load time of Bulbapedia with Pi-hole enabled: 1second. page load time of Bulbapedia when Pi-hole is disabled: 1 minute and counting...— ASCII Richie (@richiebzzzt) July 13, 2017

 In the interests of full disclosure, no one has asked me to endorse Pi-hole: I’m genuinely impressed by how well it works and would recommend it to anyone.